Cyriacus the Anchorite: Early life

-Cyriacus worked against the religious movement Origenism.
+Kyriakos worked against the religious movement Origenism.
 By prayer and by word, he led many to abandon it for a strengthened Orthodox faith.
 According to Eastern Orthodox tradition the Theotokos appeared to him to strengthen him in his efforts against Origenism.
 After the deaths of Nonnus and Leontius, which it is said he predicted, the movement ceased to spread.

-At the age of ninety-nine, Cyriacus again went off to Susakim and lived there with his disciple John.
+At the age of ninety-nine, Kyriakos again went off to Susakim and lived there with his disciple John.
 This period is full of several legends involving him saving people from lions or his prayers causing rain to fall.

-For the two years before his death Cyriacus returned to the monastery and again settled into the cave of Chariton.
+For the two years before his death Kyriakos returned to the monastery and again settled into the cave of Chariton.
 Until the end of his life he was never idle in prayer or work.
-Before his death Cyriacus summoned the brethren and blessed them all.
-He quietly fell asleep in the Lord, having lived 109 years.
-He died in the year 557.
+Before his death Kyriakos summoned the brethren and blessed them all.
+He died in 557.

 Veneration

-In Serbia, the feast of St. Cyriacus marks the end of the grape harvest and is celebrated with a Slava.
+In Serbia, the feast of Saint Cyriacus marks the end of the grape harvest and is celebrated with a Slava.